 Radial: What role did he play?

 John: We were renting a bunch of gear from him.
 I think he saw the prototype box when he was in the studio one day and I probably even told him about it.
 I didn’t think much of it.
-A couple of months go by and he sends me a letter with a check for 500 bucks, and says, “This is a down payment for one of your interface boxes because I think I can rent them.”
+A couple of months go by and he sends me a letter with a check for 500 bucks, and says, “This is a down payment for two of your interface boxes because I think I can rent them.”
 And I went, “Oh, huh!”
 I hadn’t even thought of that.
 Then it occurred to me that maybe somebody else might want to do what I did with it.
-So I built two more boxes, and I gave him one, and I kept one.
+So I built three more boxes, and I gave him two, and I kept one.
 These were built better, with better connections.
 They weren’t just a cheesy little prototype.
 It was actually more refined, something that remotely looked professional.

 Radial: Did you have a name for it at this time?

 John: I was kicking that around, thinking, “I’ve got to name this thing something.”
-So I said, “I’m going to name it the Morning After Box, so if somebody screws up their performance on Monday, they can come back the next day and re-amp it, and it’s all good.”
+So I said, “I’m going to name it the Morning After Box, so if somebody loves their performance but not the sound, they can come back the next day and re-amp it, and it’s all good.”
 But I got talked out of that, which is probably good.
 So I finally came up with the idea of calling it what it actually does, re-amp.
 So I decided on the name Re-amp.
 I got some rub-on letters and put letters on the side of the box and I called it a Re-amp.
 I gave it to Stephen.
 He rents it to Mark Needham, Eric Valentine, and a couple of other local guys.
 And people start calling me and saying, “Hey, I want to own one.
 Can you build me one?”
 And so the demands for these things started coming in and I thought, “Wow, I’m actually going to get in the manufacturing business.”

 Radial: How did you go about that?